Rize (band): 2007–present

-On the top of the successful performance at "Live 8", in 2007 Rize was invited to perform at "Live Earth" appearing on the stage with Linkin Park, etc., an acclaimed charity live founded by producer Kevin Wall, and former U.S. Vice President Al Gore, where again Rize's outstanding performance brought them international fame.
+On the top of the successful performance at "Live 8", in 2007 Rize was invited to perform at "Live Earth" appearing on the stage with Linkin Park, etc.

 In same year 2007, Rize released their fifth album Alterna.
 In October 2007, they released their latest single, "LADY LOVE".
 Rize released KO, their sixth full-length album, in April 2008.
 The following month saw the band performing at the hide Memorial Summit, at which they performed their rendition of Pink Spider in tribute.
 On May 20, the band announced through their official site that Yoshihiro Nakao would be parting ways from Rize, citing creative differences as the main factor in his decision.
 However, the remaining members were determined to carry on activities as a trio.
 In June Rize went on their 2008 "T.K.O.
 Tour" that consisted of 29 shows and in November released a live DVD of the tour "T.K.O.".

 In 2010, Jesse paved the road for Rize to release their 7th album Experience.
 A majority of the tracks from this album were masterminded and produced by Jesse, enabling him to get huge attentions as not only an artist and musician, as a music producer.
 "Zero," the iconic song of this album, was picked up by Coca-Cola and lead to the collaboration commercial with Hidetoshi Nakata / former famous soccer player and Coca-Cola Zero, which is still being aired across a large part of Asia.

+Still in 2010, Their song "Muppet" from the album 𝘌𝘹𝘱𝘦𝘳𝘪𝘦𝘯𝘤𝘦 was featured in the videogame Kurohyō: Ryū ga Gotoku Shinshō as the main theme of the game, and even having an instrumental version as the music that plays in the final boss fight.

 In July 2011, Rize released their 10th debut anniversary, band history and live DVD titled PIECE.

 In 2012, Rize transferred to Warner Music.

 On July 20, 2019, it was announced that Jesse and KenKen had both been arrested for violation of the Cannabis Control Law.
 After a month long investigation based on a tip, police raided their homes; Jesse was found in possession of 2.4 grams of marijuana and .09 grams of cocaine, while KenKen had 0.2 grams of marijuana.
 Both pled guilty and in October 2019 both received prison sentences suspended for three years; KenKen received 6 months, while Jesse received two years.
 Rize has since been on a hiatus.